loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/database-connector/README.md

 [`manifests/cnpg-admin-secret.yaml`](./manifests/cnpg-admin-secret.yaml)
 creates a `Secret` named `cnpg-postgres-admin` in `cnpg-system` with the superuser credentials for the PostgreSQL cluster.

-The password field uses the `{REPLACE_DB_CONNECTOR_PASSWORD}` placeholder, which is substituted by `scripts/replace-text-local.sh` (vind path) or your secret manager (managed path) before the manifest is pushed to Git.
+The demo password is `vcluster-demo-postgres`.

+For production use, replace this secret via your secret manager (1Password / ESO).

 #### PostgreSQL Cluster

 [`manifests/cnpg-cluster.yaml`](./manifests/cnpg-cluster.yaml)
 creates a CNPG `Cluster` named `postgres-cluster` with 1 instance and a `5Gi` PVC.

+`enableSuperuserAccess: true` is required so CNPG allows superuser connections.
-It references `cnpg-postgres-admin` as the `superuserSecret` so CNPG uses the pre-provisioned credentials rather than auto-generating a random password.
+`superuserSecret: cnpg-postgres-admin` pins the postgres superuser password to the known value in `cnpg-postgres-admin` rather than a CNPG-generated random password.

 This PostgreSQL cluster is the shared external database service that the platform database connector provisions isolated databases on for each vCluster.